 Not at the baseline level.

 Wow this one was a killer for me.
 I really resented this when I first learned about it.
-Women don’t care that I’m a nice guy?
+Girls don’t care that I’m a Nice Guy?
 That actually makes me unattractive?

-It’s a well known fact that girls like bad boys.
-Jerks.
+It’s a well known fact that girls like Bad Boys.

 You mean all that philosophy and theology I’ve studied all these years doesn’t get me any browny points either?